Maziarkiani/maziarkiani.github.io/content/_index.md

         education: ''
         interests: ''
     design:
+      # Force a 1-column layout to stretch the content horizontally
+      columns: '1'

       # Use the new Gradient Mesh which automatically adapts to the selected theme colors
       background:
         gradient_mesh: